STRS205 10 Games You Can Use to Make Instructional-Led Training More Effective

 The Game Agency

-Stephen Baer is co-founder of the Game Agency, an INC Magazine Best Workplaces Company.
-He is a monthly contributor to Forbes.com and a regular speaker at EdTech conferences.
-For 15 years Stephen has been creating award winning games to educate and activate audiences for new-employee onboarding, sales and product training, leadership development, safety, security, compliance, systems and processes, customer service, and many other topics.
-Stephen has also helped shape the education industry and disrupt traditional learning methods with S.T.E.M, FinLit, and Social Skills learning games that have been deployed in over 20,000 schools.
+Stephen Baer is managing partner, co-founder, and head of creative of the Game Agency.
+He's a monthly contributor to Forbes.com and a regular speaker at Training and EdTech conferences.
+For 15 years, Stephen has been creating award-winning games to educate and activate audiences for new employee onboarding, sales and product training, leadership development, safety, security, compliance, systems and processes, customer service, and many other topics.
+Stephen leads a number of workshops each year at a variety of conferences.
+Stephen always uses games as part of his talks to actively engage audiences and drive competition and collaboration.